NJHS Essay Examples: Writing Guide, 50 Ideas & Tips

 1. Understand the NJHS Pillars

-Your essay should highlight how you embody these five core values:
+Your essay should show how you live these five core values:

 Citizenship – Positive contributions to school and community